 Once you connect your bank account (securely, of course), Steady will pull in your relevant earning data into a handy dashboard.
 Over time, you’ll be able to monitor your different income streams and total monthly earnings.

-Inside the Steady app, you might notice a section labeled Benefits.
-And no, it’s not a list of benefits of using the app.
+Inside the Steady app, you might notice a section labeled Income Boosters.

-Instead what you’ll find is a menu of interesting services aimed at the Steady workforce.
+What you’ll find there is a menu of interesting products and services aimed at the Steady workforce.
 These companies promise to help you:

 - Save money on insurance.

 - Save on prescriptions.

 Each one pays anywhere from $5-75, just for signing up for some third-party product or service.
 It’s definitely a cool supplemental service inside the app, and worth checking out which tools might make sense for you.